Sharky1507/GFM-Dashboard/README.md

 ## 🚀 Overview

 An interactive dashboard visualizing franchise brand distribution across the globe.
-Explore global market presence and brand relationships with dynamic filters and rich visualizations.
+Helps in exploring global market presence and brand relationships with dynamic filters and rich visualizations.

 ## 🔧 Features